andrey-vorontsov/petridish-project/PetriDish/README.txt

 Known issue: Plants need their custom reproduction scheme re-implemented.
 Energy costs currently make the parent instantly die after reproducing.

 Version 0.0.6.6
+This version is once again properly polished and shippable!
 Isolated reproduction code back into a separate method, undermining the organization plan but simplifying accessibility to that code.
 Bug fix: Reproduction energy costs.
 Bug fix: Plant children somehow banish their parents to the shadow realm (NaN, NaN)